willymcallister/willymcallister.github.io/_articles/mesh-current.md

 **Mesh Current Method**

 * Identify the meshes (the open windows of a circuit).
+Draw and name mesh current arrows with consistent direction (all clockwise or all counterclockwise).
-* Assign a current variable to each mesh, using a consistent direction.
+* Solve the easy mesh currents, the ones that pass through a constant current source.
 * Write Kirchhoff's Voltage Law around each mesh.
-* Solve the resulting system of equations.
+* Solve the resulting system of equations to get the mesh currents.
-* Solve the individual element currents and voltages with Ohm's Law.
+* Find the element currents and voltages with Ohm's Law.

 Exception: If the circuit is [*non-planar*](#exception-non-planar-circuits), or you have a current source shared by two meshes, use the [Loop Current Method]({{ site.baseurl }}{% link _articles/loop-current.md %}).
 The [Loop Current Method](w/a/ee-loop-current-method) is a small variation of the Mesh Current Method.